A baby and a dog died after being left in a car for about six hours, police say

 Police have arrested Kristen Danielle Graham of Yorktown, who they identified as the baby’s caregiver.

-According to Montgomery, the caretaker had been caring for the child for an estimated two days.
-The baby's mother is 17 years old, he said.
+According to Montgomery, Graham had been caring for the child for about two days.
+The baby’s mother is 17 years old, he said.
 Montgomery said that Graham regularly cared for the child, sometimes for weeks-long stretches.

-The sheriff explained that around 1 a.m. on the morning of September 12, Graham received a phone call from a friend who asked Graham to bring her cigarettes to a residence in Newport News, where the friend was caring for an elderly man.
+The sheriff explained that around 1 a.m.
+Tuesday, Graham received a phone call from a friend who asked Graham to bring her cigarettes to a residence in Newport News, where the friend was caring for an elderly man.

 “So the 11-month-old child was put in the back of the vehicle along with a small dog and transported to Newport News where they went to a 7-Eleven, purchased cigarettes and a bottle of apple juice,” said Montgomery.